Jack Rabinovitch, Founder

 He resigned his corporate duties in 1993 when his wife was stricken with cancer.

 Jack joined the Board of the Princess Margaret Hospital in late 1986 and began the significant task of planning, developing and constructing the new Princess Margaret Hospital on University Avenue in Toronto.
 The new hospital was completed in 1993 – on time and under budget – a first in the province of Ontario.
 Today, the new Princess Margaret Hospital is the most complete and comprehensive cancer care centre in Canada.
-Jack is currently on the Board of the Princess Margaret Hospital Foundation.
-He is also on the Board of the MaRS (Medical and Related Science) Project.
+Jack was on the Board of the Princess Margaret Hospital Foundation.
+He was also on the Board of the MaRS (Medical and Related Science) Project.

-Jack founded The Giller Prize in 1994 to honour the memory of his late wife Doris Giller, an outstanding literary journalist who died of cancer in April 1993.
+Jack founded the Giller Prize in 1994 to honour the memory of his late wife Doris Giller, an outstanding literary journalist who died of cancer in April 1993.
 He was assisted by several friends – most notably the late Mordecai Richler, author Alice Munro, and academic David Staines – in building the Prize’s creative template.

 In 2005, The Giller Prize teamed up with Scotiabank to create the Scotiabank Giller Prize.
 It is the first ever co-sponsorship for Canada’s richest literary award for fiction.
 Under the new agreement, the purse doubled growing to Cdn. $50,000 with $40,000 going to the winner, and $2,500 being given to each of the four finalists.
 In 2008, the purse increased again, providing the winning author with $50,000 and each finalist with $5,000.
+Then, in 2014, the purse increased again, rewarding the winning author with $100,000 and each finalist with $10,000.

 The Scotiabank Giller Prize is dedicated to celebrating the best in Canadian fiction each year, and to enhancing marketing efforts in bringing these books to the attention of all Canadians.
-Jack is currently the President of Nodel Investments Ltd., a real estate/venture capital firm.
+Jack was the President of Nodel Investments Ltd., a real estate/venture capital firm.
 Jack has been honoured with several awards for his contributions to Canada’s literary and civic landscape.

 - Canadian Booksellers Association Lifetime Achievement Award – 2013